-and each module contains a chapter from the textbook.
+and each module contains 2 or more chapters from the textbook.
 Modules may

 the assigned textbook